Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 Recipe No. 4

-The manure was filled into 60-liter barrels.
-50 liters of manure were poured into each barrel.
+The liquid manure was filled into 60-liter barrels.
+Each barrel contained 50 liters of liquid manure.

 2.3.2 Experimental setup